enioozaki/project_tennis_ranking/README.md

 Using the terminal, type `vagrant up` to launch your virtual machine.

 ## Run the Tennis Ranking App
-Once it is up and running, type `vagrant ssh`.
-This will log your terminal into the virtual machine, and you'll get a Linux shell prompt.
-When you want to log out, type exit at the shell prompt.
-To turn the virtual machine off (without deleting anything), type vagrant halt.
-If you do this, you'll need to run vagrant up again before you can log into it.

-Now that you have Vagrant up and running type vagrant ssh to log into your VM.
+Now that you have Vagrant up and running type `vagrant ssh` to log into your VM.
 Change directory to the /vagrant directory by typing `cd /vagrant`.
 This will take you to the shared folder between your virtual machine and host machine.

+Then change directory to the catalog directory by typing `cd catalog`.

 Type ls to ensure that you are inside the directory that contains application.py and two directories named 'templates' and 'static'

 Now type `python database_setup.py` to initialize the database.

 Type `python application.py` to run the Flask web server.
 In your browser visit `http://localhost:8000` to view the tennis ranking app.
 You should be able to view, add, edit, and delete clubs and respective associates.

+When you want to log out, type exit at the shell prompt.
+To turn the virtual machine off (without deleting anything), type vagrant halt.
+If you do this, you'll need to run vagrant up again before you can log into it.

 ### Access JSON endpoint
 Visit  `http://localhost:8000/club/JSON` to get the JSON for all registered clubs.